Student Nutrition Basics from a Director of Football Performance Nutrition.

-- While exact needs vary by person, there is a base level of student nutritiion that everyone can build off of.
+- While exact needs vary by person, there is a base level of student nutrition that everyone can build off of.
 Building a successful program requires a multi-faceted approach.

-- As a coach, having a well-formulated game plan is essential to get the most out of any diet regiment.
+- As a coach, having a well-formulated game plan is essential to get the most out of any diet regimen.

 - There are a variety of healthy options available at every price point, so students can take steps to start eating better.